ABOUT

 Villagers crafted cloth from flax or hemp fibers, transforming them into smocks or skirts adorned with exquisite embroideries.
 They fashioned thick coats and hats from sheepskin, resilient against the harsh Siberian winds and winter blizzards.
 Every item was meticulously hand-crafted at home.

-Cool rooms in each house stored a bounty of pickles, homemade cheeses, smoked meats, and sausages, as refrigerators were unheard of.
+Cool rooms in each house stored a bounty of pickles, homemade cheeses, smoked meats, and sausages, as refrigerators were rare.

 People were familiar with most plants growing around, including us, the kids.
 We knew which ones were poisonous and which ones we could eat.
 We snacked on sweet acacia flowers or mallow nutlets and we knew to squeeze the yellow juice of greater celendine onto warts.